-You will be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the maneuver boundaries-see Figure 12-2.
+You will be instructed to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise course marked by cones.
+If you encroach on or through any cones the examiner will stop you and you must return back into bounds.